EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer: Experiments

-Table \ref{tab:method} compares our proposed training strategy with Tango \cite{ghosal2023tango}, which uses the TangoPromptBank, a collection of audio caption datasets, for pre-training, and AudioCaps for fine-tuning.
-For TangoPromptBank, we use a batch size of 128, with 150K steps at a learning rate of 1e-4, followed by 30K fine-tuning steps at a learning rate of 1e-5.
-Our method achieves superior generation quality and stronger text-audio alignment compared to Tango's.
-Additionally, we evaluate different thresholds for filtering synthetic captions: a lower threshold allows for more diverse but noisier data, negatively impacting all metrics, while a higher threshold improves most metrics but reduces FD and data diversity.
-We select a threshold of 0.40, as it provides the best balance between data diversity and model performance.
+Additionally, we evaluate different thresholds for filtering synthetic captions.
+The threshold selection is based on the mean CLAP score of AudioCaps, which is around 0.30.
+We set higher thresholds than this number to prioritize quality.
+All models are trained with mask pretraining.
+As shown in Table \ref{tab:filter}, a lower threshold allows for more diverse but noisier data, negatively impacting all metrics, whereas a higher threshold improves most metrics but reduces FD and limits data diversity.
+We adopt a threshold of 0.40 for EzAudioCaps, as it provides the best balance between data diversity and model performance.